biocore/qiime/doc/scripts/shared_phylotypes.rst

 	**[REQUIRED]**

 	-i, `-`-otu_table_fp
-		Path to the input OTU table or a directory containing (only) OTU tables -o, `-`-output_fp
+		Path to the input OTU table in biom format or a directory containing OTU tables -o, `-`-output_fp
 		The output filepath